Is Existential Therapy the Right Fit For You?

 [You might also find our piece ‘what is existential psychotherapy‘ helpful.]

-Existential therapy is a school of psychotherapeutic thought that is rather different than the others.
-It doesn’t look to psychology or medicine for answers to psychological wellbeing but to the longstanding world of philosophy.
-So if you prefer Kierkegaard to Freud, this might be the therapy for you.
+You might very much enjoy existential therapy if so.
+A school of psychotherapeutic thought that is rather different than the others, it doesn’t look to psychology or medicine for answers to psychological wellbeing but to the longstanding world of philosophy.
+So if you prefer Kierkegaard to Freud, and love deep questions, read on.

 At the heart of existential psychotherapy is the understanding that the meaning and purpose we feel in life is directly connected to our sense of wellbeing.